IshDARR

-Ishmael 262 Ali (known professionally as IshDARR) is an American rapper, hip hop artist, and actor from Milwaukee, Wisconsin.
+Ishmael Ali (known professionally as IshDARR) is an American rapper, hip hop artist, and actor from Milwaukee, Wisconsin.
 He has released 2 EPs and 3 LPs.
 His most recent project, the mixtape Slow Down, KID, was released in November 2018 and was distributed by EMPIRE.
-IshDARR is also an actor who had a role in the 2018 film, White Boy Rick and was managed between 2013 and 2017 by Enrique "Mag" Rodriguez.
+IshDARR is also an actor who had a role in the 2018 film, White Boy Rick.

 Early life and education

 Ishmael Ali was born in Milwaukee, Wisconsin.
 He and his family moved to Waukegan, Illinois for a few years before moving back to Milwaukee when Ali was 7 or 8.
 He began making music, freestyling, and writing lyrics in 7th grade.
 As a freshman at Messmer High School, Ali met his future manager (Enrique "Mag" Rodriguez) who was friends with his older brother and fellow rapper, Isaiah "BoodahDARR" Ali.
 The three (along with another Messmer rapper, Wave Chappelle) formed a group called the iLL Collective which released three songs before disbanding when BoodahDARR went to college.
 Rodriguez began working with IshDARR on music in late 2013 and early 2014 using a studio in the high school.
 IshDARR graduated from Messmer in 2014.